Free shipping from €99 (NL and BE)

 • Dressing too warmly:

-A thick coat might seem like the obvious choice, but it can cause you to overheat when you’re active.
+A thick coat might seem like the obvious choice, but it can cause you to overheat when you’re on the move.
 Layering works better than a single heavy coat.

 • Misplaced focus on waterproofing: